fjames86/climbe/README.md

 Things that need to be working before Climbe can be branched for release:
 * The CIMOM MUST understand Association classes
 * The server MUST be able to return associated classes as well as instances of associated classes.
 * The WS-Man client MUST support invoking methods on classes/instances.
-* The WS-Man client MUST support requesting association/reference instances.
+* The WS-Man client MUST support requesting association classesa and instances.

 Things that ideally should be working by the time we branch for release:
 * The server SHOULD support posting indication messages.